U.S. Electric Scooter Laws in 2022

 Electric scooters are considered a type of electric personal assistive mobility device (EPAMD), which means they can be ridden on sidewalks, bike paths, and other areas that pedestrians use.
 In the United States, there is no federal law governing the use of these devices; however, many states and municipalities have their own rules regarding sidewalk riding or even riding on roads.

-The current max speed limit for most states is 20 mph (32 kph).
+The current max speed limit for a most states is 20 mph (32 kph).
 A bit unexpected as most share scooters are regulated to do 10-15 mph (16-24 kph).
+This is nice as 20 mph electric scooter can then offer a clear advantage is many cases and aren't as limited as most of the current shared fleets have.

 Alabama made electric scooters legal in 2019, but the state allows cities to create their laws for electric scooter riders.
 Both Tuscaloosa and Auburn have not made e-scooters legal on public streets, but other cities such as Birmingham have.